corda/corda/docs/source/hello-world-template.rst

 you want to write the CorDapp in Java, you'll be modifying the files under ``java-source``.
 If you prefer to use Kotlin, you'll be modifying the files under ``kotlin-source``.

-To implement our IOU CorDapp, we'll only need to modify five files:
+To implement our IOU CorDapp, we'll only need to modify three files:

 .. container:: codeset